mkeeves/url-shortener/README.md

 ## Security Considerations

 1. **GitHub Token**: Stored server-side only in your serverless function. **Never exposed to the browser.**
+2. **Separate Data Repository** (Recommended): Using a dedicated private repository for `urls.json` limits the token's scope.
+Even if compromised, the token can only access the data repository, not your frontend code, workflows, or configuration files.
-2. **API Proxy**: All GitHub API calls go through a secure backend proxy
+3. **API Proxy**: All GitHub API calls go through a secure backend proxy
-3. **Cloudflare Turnstile**: Helps prevent abuse and automated URL creation
+4. **Cloudflare Turnstile**: Helps prevent abuse and automated URL creation
-4. **Input Validation**: URLs are validated before creation
+5. **Input Validation**: URLs are validated before creation
-5. **HTTPS**: GitHub Pages and serverless functions provide SSL certificates automatically
+6. **HTTPS**: GitHub Pages and serverless functions provide SSL certificates automatically
-6. **CORS**: API includes proper CORS headers for secure cross-origin requests
+7. **CORS**: API includes proper CORS headers for secure cross-origin requests

 ## Troubleshooting